-Because SDS refined its philosophy and practices, including updated its regulations and policies, as new directives were issued, SDS concludes that the state regulations and policies applicable to waiver services are consistent with the new federal regulations, and support integrated settings, full access to the community, and recipient initiative, autonomy, and independence; nonetheless, SDS finds that the requirements regarding settings can be clarified through additional language in SDS regulations and Conditions of Participation, as outlined in Part 3, the State Plan for Achieving Compliance section.
+Because SDS refined its philosophy and practices, including updating its regulations and policies, as new directives were issued, SDS concludes that the state regulations and policies applicable to waiver services are consistent with the new federal regulations, and support integrated settings, full access to the community, and recipient initiative, autonomy, and independence; nonetheless, SDS finds that the requirements regarding settings can be clarified through additional language in SDS regulations and Conditions of Participation, as outlined in Part 3, the State Plan for Achieving Compliance section.
+This language will also amend regulations found by SDS and CMS to be "silent" on settings requirements.